CodeYourFuture/syllabus/docs/db/prep.md

 - If you use Windows then see [here](#windows).
 - If you have Mac-OS then see [here](#macos).

-If you get stuck at any stage please post a message requesting help on #north-west-class-3.
+If you get stuck at any stage please post a message requesting help on your class channel.

 If you don't use any of the above operating systems then please talk to a mentor about how to proceed.